arfevrier/Bitcoin-Exchange-Rates/README.md

 ```

-Command to put in ~/.bashrc or /etc/.bashrc
+Command to put in ~/.profile or /etc/profile file